Students

 Each registered law school’s career services office has provided us a contact person who will serve as that school’s Job Fair Liaison.
 Students, your Job Fair Liaison will be the point person that should serve as your primary informational resource for our Job Fair.
 Additionally, Job Fair Liaisons will be called upon to verify each student’s class year and graduation date once student registration closes.
 If you are unsure about your eligibility, please first ask your school’s Job Fair Liaison.

-Student Registration will open on February 17, 2020.
+Student Registration is open now until March 16, 2025 at 11:59 PM CST.
 You must adhere to our registration process as listed herein.
 Registration for the Job Fair is mandatory; absolutely no “walk-ins” will be allowed to participate.
 Registration for the Job Fair must be completed electronically through Symplicity, an internet matching program.